Eye drops based on artificial tears, United States on alert for a super resistant bacterium – breaking latest news-breakinglatest.news-Breaking Latest News

+There are 68 cases of infection caused by Pseudomonas aeruginosa: eight people lost their sight and three died.
+Blocked sales of two products

-There is alarm in the United States for a bacterium resistant to various antibiotics that has caused serious infections that have caused loss of vision in eight people, three deaths and four operations for the surgical removal of the eyeball.
+alarm, in the United States, for a bacterium resistant to various antibiotics at the origin of serious infections that have caused loss of vision in eight people, three deaths and four operations for the surgical removal of the eyeball.
 To cause them, a strain of Pseudomonas aeruginosa which would be linked to the use of artificial tears of widely used brands.
-The notice has come Centers for disease control and prevention (Cdc) who are collaborating with the Food and drug administration (FDA) and health departments to investigate the outbreak.
+The notice came from Centers for disease control and prevention (Cdc) who are collaborating with the Food and drug administration (FDA) and health departments to investigate the outbreak.
 According to the CDC, the infection has been reported in at least 16 states.
-The bacteria, described as ‘largely resistant to drugs’, are associated with multiple types of infections, including those of the eyes.
+The bacteria, described as largely drug resistant, are associated with multiple types of infections, including those of the eyes.

 Recalled two products